ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 can be used to conveniently inspect a signal in real-time.

 ## Implementing new operators

+RAC provides a long list of built-in operators for [streams][RACStream] and [signals][RACSignal+Operations] that should cover most use cases; however, RAC is not a closed system.
+It's entirely valid to implement additional operators for specialized uses, or for consideration in ReactiveCocoa itself.

+Implementing a new operator requires a careful attention to detail and a focus on simplicity, to avoid introducing bugs into the calling code.

+These guidelines cover some of the common pitfalls and help preserve the expected API contracts.

 ### Prefer building on RACStream methods
 ### Compose existing operators when possible
 ### Avoid introducing concurrency